sebasalvarado/csc309-project/README.md

 * 2) Install Postgress
 * 3) Open a terminal
   * 4) type this: PATH="/Applications/Postgres.app/Contents/Versions/latest/bin:$PATH"
-  * 5) the, type this: heroku pg:psql --app share-goods
+  * 5) then, type this: heroku pg:psql --app share-goods
   * 6) then you will get connection to database